Butternut Woollyworm Sawfly (Eriocampa juglandis)

 The historical range of the butternut tree, which E. juglandis lives alongside

-Eriocampa juglandis, the butternut wooly worm, is a species of sawfly[1] that lives and feeds on butternuts, black walnuts and hickory.[2]
-It is in the Hymenoptera order, that of ants, wasps and bees.
-It will not sting human beings.[3]
+Eriocampa juglandis, the butternut woollyworm( or sometimes woolyworm), is a species of sawfly[1] that lives and feeds on butternuts, black walnuts and hickory.[2]
+It is in the Hymenoptera order, that of ants, wasps, and bees.[3]

 Description